egel-lang/egel-lang.github.io/FAQ.md

   make tail calls unnecessary.
 It's expensive and you better hope I got it right though.

+## No cyclic structures?

++ Yep.
+To keep programmers sane I actually like the idea that all runtime structures are trees; moreover, those are easily serializable and collectable.
+Granted, you lose some sort of expressiveness with regard to, for example, Haskell but the benefits might pay off.

 ## I am implementing cool product X. Should I include Egel for scripting?

 + No. Egel is experimental, probably full of bugs, and you will likely regret